 Depending on the country you come from, a visa may be required for entry into Germany.
 You can find out to which countries this applies with the help of the "Staatenliste zur Visumpflicht" (list of countries whose citizens require visas) of the German Federal Foreign Office.

-If you already hold a valid residence permit, you do not need a visa to enter.
-When issuing a visa, a distinction is made between two cases:
+Note: If you already hold a residence permit that is still valid, you do not need a visa to enter the country.

 Transit and short stays

-If you are only passing through the Schengen area by air or land, i.e. on your way to a so-called third-party country (which is it itself not a Schengen state), you need to apply for a category "A" or "B" Schengen visa.
+If you are only passing through the Schengen area by air or land, i.e. you are on your way to a so-called third country (which is not itself a Schengen country), you must apply for a Schengen visa of category "A" (air transit) or "C", respectively.